Program Manager, IT Salary

-Survey results imply that IT Program Managers deploy a deep pool of skills on the job.
-Most notably, skills in Strategic Project Management, Microsoft Project, Risk Management / Risk Control, and Budget Management are correlated to pay that is above average, with boosts between 5 percent and 8 percent.
-Those educated in Program Management tend to be well versed in Strategic Project Management and Customer Relationship Management (CRM).
+Survey takers working as IT Program Managers report using a large range of professional skills.
+Most notably, skills in Microsoft Project, Strategic Project Management, Budget Management, and Risk Management / Risk Control are correlated to pay that is above average, with boosts between 5 percent and 8 percent.
+Those proficient in Program Management are, more often than not, also skilled in Strategic Project Management and Customer Relationship Management (CRM).

 Pay by Experience Level for Program Manager, IT